10 Free Prime And Composite Numbers Anchor Chart | Printable PDF

 Chain Factor Anchor Chart for Prime and Composite Numbers

-Teachers or parents can also teach prime and composite numbers using a chain factor.
 In this method, they will show the factors in a chain.
-Such as if they want to check 23 and 9 as prime or composite numbers.
+For example, if they want to check 23 and 9 as prime or composite numbers.

 They must first determine whether the numbers 9 and 23 have any factors.
 A number is a composite number if it has more than two factors and is a prime number otherwise.